A Compositional Approach to Verifying Modular Robotic Systems: Conclusions and Future Work

-For other future work, we will apply our approach to a larger and more complex system, expanding the calculus to cater to other arrangements of nodes where needed.
-We also aim to explore more sophisticated contracts involving real-time constraints and, potentially, uncertainty.
-One area where \textsc{Vanda} could be improved to aid the specification of the contracts is to add support for calculating assumptions when composing contracts, similarly to the approach in~\cite{Cobleigh2003}.
+As future work, we have identified three improvements to \gls{rcl} and \textsc{Vanda}.
+First, we will investigate adding notation to \gls{rcl} for specifying that an output is triggered by an input, which would allow contracts to specify some ordering of events. \gls{rcl} could also be updated to enable more sophisticated specifications, for example involving real-time constraints or uncertainty.
+Second, we intend to add support for calculating a contract's assumptions when composing two contracts.
+For this we would draw inspiration from work by Cobleigh et al.~\cite{Cobleigh2003}.

+{ The third improvement to \gls{rcl} and \textsc{Vanda} is extending them to handle \gls{ros} services and actions.
+We will update \gls{rcl} to provide support for linking an input or output to a service or action, and \textsc{Vanda} will be updated to enable services or actions to be monitored.
+One route to achieving this is to build on our existing approaches use of ROSMonitoring.
+ROSMontoring 2.0~\cite{rosmon2} can monitor services by interceding between the client and server.
+Given that \gls{ros} actions are built on topics and services, an extension that combines these two approaches seems feasible.
+Another route to monitoring is via introspection, which ROS2 provides for both services\footnote{ROS2 Service Introspection: \url{https://docs.ros.org/en/ros2_documentation/kilted/Tutorials/Demos/Service-Introspection.html}.} and actions\footnote{ROS2 Action Introspection: \url{https://docs.ros.org/en/ros2_documentation/kilted/Tutorials/Demos/Action-Introspection.html}.} This would allow the monitor to read the internal state of the service or action, though this would require the the client to be configured to allow introspection. }

+It would also be useful to investigate the scalability of our approach; so we intend to apply it to a larger and more complex system, expanding the calculus to cater to other arrangements of nodes where needed.
 Finally, we intend to explore the level of confidence we can have in a system that has been verified using a mixture of methods; particularly how confidence can be calculated for more complex systems with loops in the information flow.